Tamirucode/multiple-choice-quiz/README.md

 **The Footer**

     It shows instructions for the quiz
-    It contains information about  how the user score is calculated
+    It contains information about how many question in the quiz and how the user score is calculated
 ![image](https://user-images.githubusercontent.com/116649197/218001210-9e1c122a-f130-44cc-8b05-808710271233.png)